micmejia/bible-dump/NKJV/Daniel/Dan 4.md

 "I saw in the visions of my head _while_ on my bed, and there was a watcher, a holy one, coming down from heaven.

 ###### 14
-He cried [^a]aloud and said thus: 'Chop down the tree and cut off its branches, Strip off its leaves and scatter its fruit.
+He cried aloud and said thus: 'Chop down the tree and cut off its branches, Strip off its leaves and scatter its fruit.
 Let the beasts get out from under it, And the birds from its branches.

 ###### 15
 Nevertheless leave the stump and roots in the earth, _Bound_ with a band of iron and bronze, In the tender grass of the field.
 Let it be wet with the dew of heaven, And _let_ him graze with the beasts On the grass of the earth.

 ###### 16
-Let his heart be changed from _that of_ a man, Let him be given the heart of a beast, And let seven times[^b] pass over him.
+Let his heart be changed from _that of_ a man, Let him be given the heart of a beast, And let seven times pass over him.

 ###### 17
 'This decision _is_ by the decree of the watchers, And the sentence by the word of the holy ones, In order that the living may know That the Most High rules in the kingdom of men, Gives it to whomever He will, And sets over it the lowest of men.'